Femicide in Iran: Data on femicide and violence against women

+A report by the Hengaw Organization for Human Rights documented 205 cases of femicide in Iran in 2025.
+The province with the highest number of femicide cases was Tehran, with 32.
+The report assessed that about 14.5% of femicide cases were linked to "honour" motives and that most cases were committed by male relatives of the victim.

-2000s (1380s)
+2000s

-Research conducted during the 2000s revealed that 66.3% of women had experienced some form of domestic violence since the beginning of their marriage.
-In 10.5% of cases, the violence was described as severe.
-Notably, 53% of women faced violence within the first year of marriage.
+Research conducted in the early 2000s revealed that 66.3% of women had experienced some form of domestic violence since the beginning of their marriage.
+In 10.5% of cases, the violence was described as severe, while 53% of women faced violence within the first year of marriage.
 Although some of these incidents resulted in femicide, widespread censorship and a lack of transparency in official reporting have obscured the true scale of such crimes.

-2010s (1390s)
+2010s

-In 2018, reports of violence against women increased by 20% to 22% compared to the previous year.
+In 2018, the Iranian Welfare Organization reported an increase in violence against women increased between 20% and 22% compared to the previous year.
 Experts attributed this to growing public awareness and improved reporting mechanisms, rather than a rise in actual incidents.
-In 2020, Iran's Legal Medicine Organization recorded 80,187 forensic examinations related to domestic violence, 96% of which involved female victims.
-Despite the scale of the issue, government agencies have failed to provide systematic protection or effective legal remedies for victims.
+Moreover, the Statistical Center of Iran reported on 80,187 forensic examinations conducted in 2019 related to domestic violence, in which 96% of the victims were female.

-2020s (1400s)
+2020s

 At the start of the 2020s, forensic data showed that 97% of 20,735 physical domestic abuse cases involved female victims.
 In the same year, a study by Iran University of Medical Sciences found that 77.2% of women in five major cities experienced at least one form of violence during the COVID-19 lockdown.
 Among them, 91.2% suffered psychological violence, 65.8% physical abuse, 42.6% sexual violence, and 38.2% injuries resulting from violence.

-Between the first quarters of 2022 and 2024, at least 85 women and girls were reportedly killed by close male relatives.
+According to a report by the Iranian reformist newspaper Etemad, between the first three months of 2022, 2023 and 2024 (1401–1403 AH) at least 85 women and girls were reportedly killed by close male relatives.
 Tehran Province recorded the highest number, with five reported cases.
 In 2023, at least 186 honor killings were documented, 32 of which occurred in Tehran alone.